Ghana Air Force: Active inventory

 In 2024 a Fokker F27 Friendship with Ghana Air Force fin flash can be seen at Accra Air Base.

 Aircraft acquisitions

 Ghana Air Force has considered Embraer EMB 314, a COIN or light attack aircraft from Brazil.
 At one time, around 2015, 5 were on order but the deal did not close and no aircraft were acquired by Ghana.
 As of 2024, EMB 314 was still under consideration of being acquired by Ghana Air Force but no deal has been made.

 The Ghana Air Force has also considered acquiring Aero L-39NG jet trainer (or light combat aircraft) from Czech Republic.
 6 were on order in 2021 but in 2024 the acquisition was described as stalled.

+Ghana’s Ministry of Defence has signed a contract with Airbus Helicopters for four aircraft: two H175M military helicopters, one ACH175 and one ACH160.
+The agreement was announced on January 15 (2026).

+The two H175M helicopters will be used in multi-mission roles, including transport, search and rescue, medical evacuation and disaster relief.
+The ACH175 and ACH160 will be operated in transport roles, including government and VIP missions.

+“The H175M will be operated in Ghana across defence and security missions,” said Arnaud Montalvo, head of Africa and the Middle East at Airbus Helicopters, in a brief statement accompanying the announcement.

 Retired

 Previous notable aircraft operated were the Aermacchi MB-339, MB-326, DHC-4 Caribou, Fokker F27 Friendship, de Havilland Heron, Short Skyvan, BN-2 Islander, Beagle Husky, DHC-3 Otter, DHC-2 Beaver, Cessna 172, Bell 212, Westland Wessex, Aérospatiale Alouette III, Mil Mi-2, Scottish Aviation Bulldog, DHC-1 Chipmunk, L-29 Delfín, HAL HT-2 and the Aero L-39ZO.